jeffdubo/bicycle-collisions/README.md

     Note: You may need to review and remove rows with errors when importing data.
 7. Select **Close & Apply** from the Home tab.

-#### If you would like import updated or additional census information,
+#### If you would like to import updated or additional census information,
-1. Edit the [config_blank.py](data_processing/config_blank.py) file in the data_processing folder.
-Update the variable with your API key.You can get an API key at https://api.census.gov/data/key_signup.html.
+1. Edit the [config_blank.py](data_processing/config_blank.py) file in the **data_processing** folder.
+Update the variable with your API key.
+You can get an API key at https://api.census.gov/data/key_signup.html.

     ```
     census_key = '[Enter your API key without the brackets]'
     ```

-2. Save and close the file.
-Then rename it to config.py.
+2. Save and close the file, then rename it to **config.py**.
-3. Open a terminal window in the database directory and start Jupyter Notebook.
+3. Open a terminal window in the **data_processing** directory and start Jupyter Notebook.

     ```
     jupyter notebook
     ```
-3. From Jupyter notebook, open the file [data_processing_us_census.ipynb](data_processing/data_processing_us_census.ipynb).
+4. From Jupyter notebook, open the file [data_processing_us_census.ipynb](data_processing/data_processing_us_census.ipynb).
-4. Modify the code if necessary and run each cell to import the data, create a dataframe and export it to a CSV file.
+4. Modify the code if necessary and run each cell to create and export a dataframe to a CSV file.
-5. Open the Power Bi report, select **Transform data** from the Home tab and modify the **dimCensusData** query as needed.
+5. Open the [Power BI Report](bicycle_collisions_sf.pbix), select **Transform data** from the Home tab and modify the **dimCensusData** query as needed.

 ### Application Usage

-1. Open the [bicycle_collisions_sf.pbix](bicycle_collisions_sf.pbix) Power BI Report.
-This report contains 5 dashboard pages and 2 ToolTip pages.
+1. Open the [bicycle_collisions_sf.pbix](bicycle_collisions_sf.pbix) Power Bi report.
+There are 5 dashboard pages and 2 ToolTip pages.

 3. Use the page tabs at the bottom or 5 icons on the left navigation menu to move between the dashboard pages.
-Be sure to control-click on the icons.
+Be sure to control-click on the navigation icons - this is not needed with published reports.

     ![project_navigation.png](images/project_navigation.png)